gilfernandes/HierarchicalProperties/README.md

 Hierarchical Properties is a small project for a parser and serializer of enriched properties for Java 8.

 It contains a parser for properties in a tree of nodes.
-It supports also node references and also allows includes via a pre-processor.
+It supports also node references and also allows includes and conditional statements via a pre-processor.

 This project has also a serialiser.
 So now you can serialise and deserialise properties.